abisop/nuttx-docs/en/components/drivers/special/syslog.md

 ### RAMLOG Configuration options

 -   `CONFIG_RAMLOG`: Enables the RAM logging feature
 -   `CONFIG_RAMLOG_SYSLOG`: Use the RAM logging device for the SYSLOG interface.
 If this feature is enabled, then all debug output will be re-directed to the circular buffer in RAM.
 This RAM log can be viewed from NSH using the `dmesg` command.
 NOTE: Unlike the limited, generic character driver SYSLOG device, the RAMLOG *can* be used to capture debug output from interrupt level handlers.
 -   `CONFIG_RAMLOG_NPOLLWAITERS`: The number of threads than can be waiting for this driver on `poll()`.
 Default: 4
 -   `CONFIG_RAMLOG_BUFSIZE`: The size of the circular buffer to use.
     Default: 1024 bytes.

 Other miscellaneous settings

 -   `CONFIG_RAMLOG_CRLF`: Prepend a carriage return before every linefeed that goes into the RAM log.
 -   `CONFIG_RAMLOG_NONBLOCKING`: Reading from the RAMLOG will never block if the RAMLOG is empty.
 If the RAMLOG is empty, then zero is returned (usually interpreted as end-of-file).
-If you do not define this, the NSH `dmesg` command will lock up when called\!
-So you probably do want this\!
+If you do not define this, the NSH `dmesg` command will lock up when called!
+So you probably do want this!
 -   `CONFIG_RAMLOG_NPOLLWAITERS`: The maximum number of threads that may be waiting on the poll method.